How Credit Scores Affect the Price of Credit and Insurance

 - Ask the creditor or insurance company if a credit scoring system was used.
 If it was, ask what characteristics or factors were used in the system, and how you can improve your application.

 - If you are denied credit or not offered the best rate available because of inaccuracies in your credit report, be sure to dispute the inaccurate information with the credit reporting company.
-To learn more about this right, see How to Dispute Credit Report Errors.
+To learn more about this right, see Disputing Errors on Credit Reports.